Israel, Greece and Cyprus to explore gas pipeline to Europe

 “These are two practical things we are moving on,” Netanyahu said, flanked by Greek Prime Minister Alexis Tsipras and Cypriot President Nicos Anastasiades.

-Israeli Energy Minister Yuval Steinitz has said experts estimate there are 10,000 to 15,000 billion cubic meters (bcm) of gas in the east Mediterranean basin, which includes Israel, Egypt and Cyprus -- enough to supply domestic needs as well as Europe.
+Israeli Energy Minister Yuval Steinitz has said experts estimate there are 10,000 to 15,000 billion cubic metres (bcm) of gas in the east Mediterranean basin which includes Israel, Egypt and Cyprus -- enough to supply domestic needs as well as Europe.

-The 1,500 km EuroAsia Interconnector would send up to 2,000 megawatts (MW) of power generated from the gas fields to Europe via Israel, Cyprus and Greece.
+The 1,500-kilometre-long EuroAsia Interconnector would send up to 2,000 megawatts (MW) of power generated from the gas fields to Europe via Israel, Cyprus and Greece.

-Project managers say a 329 km first phase will link Cyprus and Israel.
+Project managers say a 329-kilometre-long first phase will link Cyprus and Israel.

-The European Union includes the plans among its “projects of common interest”, which are designed to bolster energy security and improve European market integration.

-However, not all experts are convinced a subsea electricity cable to Europe is a genuine possibility.

-On Sunday, an Israeli exploration group announced it had discovered signs of another large natural gas field off Israel’s coast, building on the Tamar and Leviathan discoveries in 2009 and 2010.
+On Sunday, an Israeli exploration group announced it had discovered signs of another large natural gas field off Israel’s coast.

-A group lead by Isramco Negev and Modiin Energy said there could be an estimated 8.9 trillion cubic feet (tcf) of natural gas at the Daniel East and West fields.
+A group lead by Isramco Negev and Modiin Energy said a resource report showed there could be an estimated 8.9 trillion cubic feet (tcf) of natural gas at the Daniel East and West fields.
+(Reporting by Michele Kambas; editing by Jason Neely)

-While some of the offshore gas will be for domestic use, Israel’s difficulty is to find a way to export what it doesn’t need, either via pipelines or LNG facilities, which could require deals with Egypt, Turkey and Cyprus.

-Additional reporting by Luke Baker; Editing by Jason Neely and David Goodman